nazmulb/drone.io/README.md

 ### Step 5 - Setup Drone Server:

 Now we're ready to set up Drone with the GitHub account.
-Open your web browser and navigate to: https://058a6cd6.ngrok.io.
+Open your web browser and navigate to: <a href="https://058a6cd6.ngrok.io">https://058a6cd6.ngrok.io</a>.
 You will be asked to login (if not) into your GitHub and need to give the permission to sync your repos in the Drone server.

 <img alt="sync repos" src="https://raw.githubusercontent.com/nazmulb/drone.io/master/images/sync-repos.png" width="950px" />